-Currently, the leadership of the University is working with a collective group from the community of Fitchburg on the Relmagine North of Main project.
-This project has received approximately \$350,000 in grant funding from the Health Foundation of Central Massachusetts, Inc. in support of continued revitalization of downtown Fitchburg.
-The initiative is also looking at developing a Resident Leadership Institute, which will increase the campus visibility in the community.
-Another project of far reaching consequence that the University has undertaken with the community is that of upgrading the Theater facility which currently houses our Idealab.
-A project team is in place to work on the revitalization and financing of this project.
-As a community resource, the institution continues to provide leadership and support for economic, environmental, and social and culture needs of Fitchburg, north central Massachusetts and the Commonwealth.
+The leadership of the University is continuing its work with likeminded businesses and individuals from the community of Fitchburg on the Relmagine North of Main project (RNOM).
+RNOM recently received grant funding from the Transformative Development Initiative, which is a MassDevelopment program for Gateway Cities, like Fitchburg.
+The aim of the funding is to make revitalization efforts affordable to business owners as they work to improve the appearance of downtown while protecting the historical integrity of their facility.
+Fitchburg State University is still committed to the upgrading of the Theater facility which currently houses the Idea lab and game design facility.
+The project team is continuing to work on the revitalization and financing of this project.
+As a community resource, the institution continues to provide leadership and support for economic, environmental, social and cultural needs of Fitchburg, north central Massachusetts and the Commonwealth.